 1. Tracking resource output in terms of different metrics

-Measuring your utilization with respect to different metrics helps you get a comprehensive look of the utilization levels you have all across your project management cycle.
+Measuring your resource utilization with respect to different metrics helps you get a comprehensive look at the utilization levels you have all across your project management cycle.
 Some of the most advantages metrics you could use include:

 - Hours: The standard hours of work for employees are usually 8 hours a day (40 hours a week).
 As the most traditional metric for measuring output this is essential for both project tracking as well as operational purposes.